-The intent of this article is to further an Owner’s understanding of the commonly used pricing approaches for either Design Build or CMAR delivery methods.
-For additional information on these topics, please review the appropriate sections in the Water and Wastewater Design-Build Handbook (4th Ed).
+The intent of this article is to further an owner’s understanding of the commonly used pricing approaches for either design-build or CMAR delivery methods.
+For additional information on these topics, please review the appropriate sections in the Water and Wastewater Design-Build Handbook (5th edition.

 - Design conditions – Quantities, quality and redundancy requirements